Gratitude

 I am grateful to Carol Robbins for her lovely magic and artistry with the harp on the Row, Row/Moon River Mashup and to her husband Buddy Halligan for enabling us to record with him at the USC School of Cinematic Arts Soundstage-an experience I will never forget.

-I am grateful to Christoph Bull for his wonderfully musical keyboard tracks on So Cold and for decades of friendship.
+I am grateful to Christoph Bull for his exquisite arrangement of “The Proclamation of the Birth of Christ,” for his wonderfully musical keyboard tracks on So Cold, and for decades of friendship.

 Denise Menchaca and Corina Rivera for their support and friendship.